SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 **Small Deviation Begin: Automated Recommendations**

--	In the Alert UI (as shown below): Search especially for your User ID ETDADMIN## the Alert 'Critical Authorization Assignment'.
+-	In the Alert UI (as shown below): Search especially for your User ID ETDADMIN## and the Alert 'Critical Authorization Assignment'.

 -	Mark it and click on 'Create Investigation'